riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 managed hart-to-CX-context mapping.
 A privileged access control mechanism will efficiently grant/deny access to CX contexts by less privileged software.
-In such systems, stateful CXs require a uniform method for OS CX context management such as *CX Context CXRs*.
+In such systems, stateful CXs require a uniform method for OS CX context management.

 *Modular Hardware:* CX-compliant extensions should be implementable in self-contained logic known as a *CX Unit* that attaches to a CPU implementation using a specified *CX Unit (CXU) logic interface (CXU-LI)*.
-This allows the automated composition of a DAG of CPUs and CXUs into one system, and provides the advantages of reuse and portability at the logic level.
 Each CXU implements one or more CXs.
-In response to a CX instruction, a CPU delegates the instruction to the hart's currently selected CXU.
+In response to a CX instruction, a CPU delegates the instruction to the hart's currently selected CX within the CXU.
+In general, a DAG of CPUs and CXUs can be automatically composed in a single system, providing the advantages of reuse and portability at the logic level.

 ## Tenets